 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Nikon D5100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1000D and the Nikon D5100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1000D:

 - Less heavy: Is lighter (by 58g or 10 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced category (40 percent cheaper at launch).